furkanabdulhakimogullari/readme/README.md

 🌱 I’m interested in Embedded Systems and Web Programming

-👯 I’m looking to collaborate with other developers
+👯 I’m looking to collaborate with Embedded Systems Developers.

-📫 How to reach me: linkedin.com/in/furkan-abdulhakim
+📫 How to reach me: linkedin.com/in/furkan-abdulhakim or hakimoglufurkan@gmail.com